Search Horseapple.com

 I suggest, that with the added volume of the 5" stack, Bones may not be needed - the sound is already cool without them.

-I'll make these using your choice of options: Any length stack, Bladetm, Howitzertm, or Bugletm , welded or clamped-in glasspacks, with or without Silencers, with or without TromBonestm (except Bugles).
+I'll make these using your choice of options: Any length stack, Bladetm, Howitzertm, or Bugletm , glasspacks, with or without Silencers, with or without TromBonestm (except Bugles).
 I've put the compatibility issues 2nd paragraph below.

 FIVE inch stack applications: